thijssnelleman/CostOfReproducibility/NeurIPS/2022/reviews/Exploring Example Influence in Continual Learning.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[10]
+[7]

 The authors refer to a previous work for hyper-parameters.
 They are not given except for the number of epochs.
+Some can be deduced from the code, but in general most information is not presented here.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_